-JRN 4405 Radio Production Practicum (3-6)

-Supervised experience in radio studio work.
+JRN 4405 Radio Production Practicum (3-6) Supervised experience in radio studio work.
 Includes audio techniques for both public affairs and musical productions, tape editing, and use of automated programming.
-Two hours per day plus a weekly one-hour discussion and evaluation.
-Prerequisite: JRN 2203.
+Prerequisite or Co-Requisite: JRN 3360 or permission from the instructor.

-JRN 4410 Advanced Radio Practicum (3-6)

-Emphasis on individualized work in radio news or production.
+Advanced Radio Practicum (3-6) JRN 4410 Emphasis on individualized work in radio news or production.
 Prerequisite: JRN 4403 or 4405

-JRN 4413 Television News Practicum (3-6)

-Supervised experience in gathering, writing and performing for a daily television news broadcast.
-Prerequisite or corequisite: JRN 2203
+JRN 4413 Television News Practicum (3-6) Supervised experience in gathering, writing and performing for a daily news broadcast.
+Prerequisite or Co-requisite: JRN 3360 or permission from the instructor.

-JRN 4415 Television Production Practicum (3-6)

-Supervised experience in technical television work.
-Includes in-studio and remote camera operation, lighting, video tape editing and directing.
-Two hours per day plus a weekly one-hour discussion and evaluation.
-Prerequisite: junior standing or above

-JRN 4420 Advanced Television Practicum (3-6)

-Emphasis on individualized work in television news or production.
-Prerequisite: JRN 4413

-JRN 4421 Opinion Writing (3)

-Writing and editing of opinion for print, broadcast, electronic and online communication systems, with extensive practice in writing editorials and opinion columns.
-Prerequisite: JRN 2201.

-JRN 4425 Communication Law (3)
+- JRN 4415 Television Production Practicum (3-6) Supervised experience in technical television work.
+Includes in-studio and remote camera operation, lighting, video tape editing and directing. - Advanced Television Practicum (3-6) JRN 4420 Emphasis on individualized work in television news or production.
+Prerequisite: JRN 4413 or permission from the instructor. - Opinion Writing (3) JRN 4421 Writing and editing of opinion for print, broadcast, electronic and online communication systems, with extensive practice in writing editorials and opinion columns.
+Prerequisite: JRN 2201. - JRN 4425 Multimedia Law (3) The rights and restrictions of the press: the First Amendment, privilege, libel, slander, contempt, right of privacy, etc. Prerequisite: junior standing or above - JRN 4427 Sports Reporting (3) Advanced methods, techniques, and writing styles for reporting sports news and information.
+Prerequisite: JRN 2201 - JRN 4430 Processes and Effects of Mass Communication (3)

-An examination of how courts, legislatures and regulatory agencies react to and regulate constant change in communications ranging from free speech to the Internet and emerging technologies with an emphasis on the First Amendment and mass communication.
-Prerequisite: Junior standing

-JRN 4425 Media Law (3)

-The rights and restrictions of the press: the First Amendment, privilege, libel, slander, contempt, right of privacy, etc. Prerequisite: junior standing or above

-JRN 4427 Sports Reporting (3)

-Advanced methods, techniques, and writing styles for reporting sports news and information.
-Prerequisite: JRN 2201

-JRN 4430 Processes and Effects of Mass Communication (3)